 The Brazilian Corporation Law and our by-laws provide our preferred shares will acquire unrestricted voting rights after the third consecutive fiscal year that we fail to pay the minimum dividends to which our preferred shares are entitled.
-This voting right shall continue until the past due minimum dividend for any year in that three consecutive year-period is paid in full.
+This voting right shall continue until payment of minimum dividends begins again.
 Our preferred shareholders will also obtain unrestricted voting rights if we enter into a liquidation process.